A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Discussion

 \section{Discussion}

 In this paper we have presented a comparison of modelling methods for the economic evaluation of interventions in infectious disease.
 We acknowledge that ODE-based models have several advantages and consider the Bayesian ODE structure as ideal to combine transmission modelling with economic evaluation.
-However, the large computational burden associated with such strategies effectively acts as a barrier to the application of complex economic modelling in this area and possibly explains why the extensive application of PSA is limited in comparison to many other disease areas, in health~economics.
+However, including a large number of states and probability distributions on a high number of model parameters induces computational issues, which effectively acts as a barrier to the application of complex economic modelling in this area.
+This possibly explains why the extensive application of PSA is limited in comparison to many other disease areas, in health~economics.

+From the technical point of view, constructing a BMM is relatively simple and does not require the use of specialised software --- in fact our analysis has been performed using \texttt{R} and the Gibbs sampler \texttt{JAGS}, which are often used by statisticians and health economic modellers and thus by reviewers and advisers for health technology assessment agencies.
+This may again facilitate the communication of complex modelling assumptions and thus the economic assessment of complex interventions such as those based on vaccination programmes.

+We of course acknowledge that the run time of the BODE could be reduced, for example using optimised code implemented in \texttt{C}.
+This is also true of the BMM, which could be coded using \texttt{C} directly.
+We note, however that a Bayesian implementation of an ODE system is more computationally intensive than the corresponding deterministic version, due to the MCMC component needed to obtain the estimate for the posterior distributions of the relevant parameters.
+In addition, our proposal aims at giving a general framework: it is possible that in specific cases modellers will be able to write highly optimised code that reduces the computational time.
+In general terms, however, our experience suggests that many modellers working in health economic evaluation would not be necessarily familiar with specialised code (e.g.~\texttt{C}).

+Moreover, it is important that the code used to provide the evaluation of the transmission model is made available to reviewers (e.g. NICE appraisal committee), among whom a language such as \texttt{WinBUGS} is familiar, but other, more advanced programming languages are not.
+Finally, the possibility of estimating the transmission model and embedding in the economic model has the potential to improve the overall process (because the modellers developing the latter would be equipped with the technical expertise to develop the former too).

+In addition to language, a more crucial point with respect to computational efficacy is given by the choice of the MCMC sampler.
+An alternative to a Gibbs sampler would for example be Hamiltonian Monte Carlo (HMC), which is a more efficient algorithm.
+Random walks are avoided using HMC since the gradient information is used.
+As a consequence, the algorithm is able to sample more efficiently from regions of high probability \cite{Brooks}.